Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/kong-for-kubernetes-enterprise.md

 * Workspaces
 * All open-source and Enterprise plugins
 * and more

-As there are functionalities in this platform that require a stateful environment, a database is required to run this package.

 Kong Enterprise on Kubernetes is the ideal install for organizations looking to leverage Kong's complete platform.
 Unless your organization doesn't